wikimedia/html5depurate/README.md

 * maven2
 * jsvc

-Compile with `mvn compile`.
-Then `mvn dependency:build-classpath` will display a classpath suitable for testing.
-Then the daemon can be started with something
+Compile and generate a .jar file by running `mvn package`.

-like:
+We use the "shade" plugin to bundle all dependencies.
+So to run it, you only need the generated .jar file in the class path.
+To start the server as a daemon, use something like:

 ```
 /usr/bin/jsvc \
-	-cp "$classpath":target/classes \
+	-cp $(pwd)/target/html5depurate-1.0-SNAPSHOT.jar \
 	-pidfile /tmp/html5depurate.pid \
 	-errfile /tmp/html5depurate.err \
 	-outfile /tmp/html5depurate.out \